fedoranimus/todoist-api/source/includes/v7/_livenotifications.md

 Property | Description
 -------- | -----------
-quantity *Integer* | The number of users under the control of the business account. plan | Tariff plan name.
-Valid values are `business_monthly` and `business_yearly`. active_until *Integer* | The timestamp when the business account will be disabled.
+quantity *Integer*| The number of users under the control of the business account. plan *String*| Tariff plan name.
+Valid values are `business_monthly` and `business_yearly`. active_until *Integer*| The timestamp when the business account will be disabled.
 The value may not match the business account subscription end date, as we give some extra days (up to two weeks) to pay the invoice.

 Here are the extra properties for the `biz_payment_failed` type of live notifications: